idaholab/moose/modules/contact/doc/content/source/constraints/RANFSNormalMechanicalContact.md

-element faces a sufficient number of times (currently face1-face2-face1-face2-face1) and then fixes the issue by applying more RANFS Explicitly, we apply a number of equality constraints equal to the mesh dimension tying together the locations of the secondary node and the nearest master node (which we assert is a node that both master faces involved in the ping-pong share).
+element faces a sufficient number of times (currently face1-face2-face1-face2-face1) and then fixes the issue by applying more RANFS Explicitly, we apply a number of equality constraints equal to the mesh dimension tying together the locations of the secondary node and the nearest primary node (which we assert is a node that both primary faces involved in the ping-pong share).
 This ping-ponging protection is necessary for solving step 19 of the [`full-bouncing-block-ranfs`](bouncing-block-contact/bouncing-block-ranfs.i) test.
 Without the protection the solve does not converge and the time-step gets cut.